timkinnane/node-dev-dotfiles/docs/AWSSSO.md

 # Authenticating tools with AWS SSO

-For some Node libraries like Oprah and Serverless Framework use legacy credentials methods to connect to AWS accounts, so we need a tool to populate those values from SSO sessions.
+Some Node libraries like Oprah and Serverless Framework use legacy credentials to authenticate AWS accounts, so we need a tool to populate those values from SSO sessions.

 If you don't have `~/.aws/config` with your profile configs already, use AWS CLI to create one: